wendyverdonk93/docs/content/integrations/ecommerce-integrations/ecwid/manual.md

 You need a MultiSafepay account – See [Getting started](/getting-started/).

 ### Installation and configuration
-1. Log in to your Ecwid backend and install the MultiSafepay app from the App Store.
+1. Sign in to your Ecwid backend and install the MultiSafepay app from the App Store.
 2. Go to **Ecwid control panel** > **Settings** > **Payment page**.
 3. For each payment method, change the **Payment processor** value to **MultiSafepay**, and click **Save**.
 4. Click the **MultiSafepay account details** link.